Over-the-Air Computation with Multiple Receivers: A Space-Time Approach: System Model

 With multiple receivers in the system, it is generally difficult to achieve simultaneous computations at different receivers within one slot, since the precoding factor of one sender cannot be adapted to multiple channels at the same time.
 One solution is to allow transmissions over multiple time slots and exploit the degrees of freedom in time.
 In each slot $t= \{1,\ldots,T\}$, sender $i$ transmits its precoded data $s_i p_{i,t}$, where $p_{i,t}\in\mathbb{C}$ is the corresponding precoding factor of sender $i$ in slot $t$.
-The precoding factors are subject to the total power constraint
+The transmitted signals must satisfy the total power constraint

 At the receiver side, in each slot $t$, receiver $j\in\mathcal{R}$ receives the following noisy superimposed signal